 Complaints and reports to the Curateur public

 Are you dissatisfied with the quality of services you received or with an aspect of the Curateur public’s administration?
 Are you dissatisfied with the quality of our contract management process?
-Do you want to report a potentially harmful situation involving an incapable person?
+Do you want to report a potentially harmful situation involving an incapable or assisted person?

 Submitting a complaint about our services

 To submit a complaint about the quality of our services, you can fill out the complaint form or contact the following by phone or mail:

 - the Curateur public’s Complaints Office

 You can also contact the contact the general information service of the Curateur public at 1 844 LECURATEUR (532‑8728).
 You will be directed, as appropriate, to the Complaints Office .
 All comments addressed to the Complaints Office are used to improve the quality of our services.

 - To submit initial findings within 20 working days for every complaint received by the Complaints Office.

 To submit a complaint to the Curateur public about a call for tenders, business qualification, or ongoing homologation, fill out the Complaint Form Filed With a Public Body , developed by the Autorité des marchés publics and email it to: firstname.lastname@example.org.

 You can also consult the Procédure portant sur la réception et l’examen des plaintes en gestion contractuelle (in French) (PDF 211 Kb), for more details.

 Filing a report essentially involves notifying the Curateur public of a situation that could pose a threat to the security and physical or mental well-being of an incapable or assisted person or cause damage or harm to their patrimony.
 Reports generally concern cases of maltreatment, negligence, and abuse.